 Swap With Friends

-As you’re figuring how to dispose of old shoes, start asking friends about their shoe sizes.
+As you’re figuring out how to dispose of old shoes, start asking friends about their shoe sizes.
 Maybe even keep a note in your phone of friends with similarly sized feet.

 Once you have a few old pairs you’re tired of wearing, organize a shoe swap.
 Tell people to bring their running shoes, boots, dress shoes, flats—anything they’ve got lying around.
 Those shoes you’re sick of might be the perfect fit for a friend’s wardrobe update.